Waves never stop, and you can ride only one at a time.

 “Software development is not a relay sport” — Simon Brown

 ... companies, teams, and individuals bring things to Done by working together on them.
 While it is the Product Owner’s responsibility to order the Product Backlog to maximize value delivery, it is the responsibility of the Development Team to order the implementation of the Sprint Backlog to maximize flow of production.
-(See pattern on Developer-Ordered Work Plan.)
+(See Developer-Ordered Work Plan.)

 ✥ ✥ ✥